lando/blog/src/posts/2022-02-10-using-lando-with-gitpod.md

 ### Step 3: Wait for Gitpod to spin up.

 The initial build will be very slow (10 mins+), so go have a delicious snack in the interim.
 Gitpod uses a concept of [prebuilds](https://www.gitpod.io/docs/prebuilds#prebuilds) which will be built during the initial start.
-Dependent on how you setup your config, this may be very quick, or will take quite sometime.
+Depending on your config, this may be very quick, or will take quite sometime.

-Once Gitpod builds your environment, you will be launches into a VSCode web browser.
+Once Gitpod builds your environment, you will be launched into a VSCode instance on your web browser.
 Our demo repo will then launch a preview browser after the site demo finishes installs.

-From here, you can code away and do whatever you want as your demo site is good to go.
+From here, you can code away and do whatever you want.
+Your demo site is good to go!

 ## Using Lando in Gitpod

-If you are not going to use our demo repo, then setting up Lando within Gitpod is very straight forward.
-We created a [Dockerhub image](https://hub.docker.com/layers/devwithlando/gitpod/1/images/sha256-48d6443c6cac102771b4514de70067f0cc97fec20f9cdbad03658bee446324d7?context=explore) with the latest version of Lando installed and configured for you.
+If you are not going to use our demo repo, we've created a [Dockerhub image](https://hub.docker.com/layers/devwithlando/gitpod/1/images/sha256-48d6443c6cac102771b4514de70067f0cc97fec20f9cdbad03658bee446324d7?context=explore) with the latest version of Lando installed and configured for you to use on your own projects.

-The bare minimum you need to get going in your config file is:
+The bare minimum you need to get going in your `.gitpod.yml` config file is:

 ```
 image: devwithlando/gitpod:1